A pilaster is nothing more than a column cut in half and then placed against the wall.

 These pilasters are located inside the gothic revival (or “Traditional,” in my simplified style definitions) First Presbyterian Church in Royal Oak, Michigan.

-I found them while helping the Reuter Organ Company install the church’s new en chamade (external link), and so thought I’d share them with you.
+I found them while helping the Reuter Organ Company install the church’s new en chamade and thought I’d share them with you.

 Supporting the Architrave